-The importance of responding to reviews has jumped 10% in the last year, so it’s becoming more critical to ensure you get back to any reviewer that’s negative or poses a question.
+The importance of responding to reviews has jumped 10% since 2016, so it’s becoming more critical to ensure you get back to any reviewer that’s negative or poses a question.
 However, although it can be tempting to answer back to a negative poster, giving them a piece of your mind, this could end up damaging your reputation even more.
 Instead, you should aim to answer every single review or comment in a professional way.
 There’s an appropriate response to every kind of review – you just need to learn which one to deploy.

 Many of the reviewers posting negative comments online can come across as unreasonable.
-Moz advises that if you’re responding to customer reviews in a professional manner, you’re demonstrating to others that you are calm and measured.
+If you’re responding to customer reviews in a professional manner, you’re demonstrating to others that you are professional.
 In addition to going some way to placate the disgruntled customer, this approach can also end up making the original poster look like they’re exaggerating to the casual onlooker.
 Other users will see your professional response and respect you more for it.

 When responding, apologize (if you feel it’s right to do so) and try to provide some context for the complaint for the benefit of other users.
 Encourage the original poster to contact you privately to resolve the situation rather than hashing out the details on a public review platform.

 So you’ve had a spell of bad reviews.
 It happens.
 Customers will be much more willing to forgive historic bad reviews if they can see that the company is making a real effort to improve.

 For example, if you received a bunch of one-star reviews and lengthy, negative comments a year ago, but your star rating since then has been impeccable, potential customers will respond well, and our research shows that 77

 85% of consumers don’t pay attention to reviews older than three months anyway.
 It’s important to show that you’re aware of the problem and are working hard to rectify it.